runtingt/flashggFinalFit/README.md

 # Final Fits (higgsdnafinalfit)

-This is the branch for using final fits with the output of HiggsDNA.
+This is the development branch for the Run 3 STXS analysis.

 Welcome to the new Final Fits package.
 Here lies a a series of scripts which are used to run the final stages of CMS Hgg analyses: signal modelling, background modelling, datacard creation, final statistical interpretation and final result plots.